 It is characterized by severe, stabbing, post-meal, abdominal pain, early satiety, nausea, and vomiting.
 Early diagnosis is difficult but essential as delay can lead to severe dehydration, malnutrition, electrolyte abnormalities, etc. Treatment consists of medical management and, in severe cases, surgical bypass.

 This syndrome is characterized by hematuria and left flank pain due to compression of the left renal vein between the abdominal aorta and the SMA.

 In the sagittal or transverse plane, the abdominal aorta and the SMA appear like a nutcracker with a nut (the left renal vein) in its jaws, hence the name.
 The diagnosis of the syndrome is usually confirmed with left renal venography.
 Treatment consists of endovascular stenting/renal vein re-implantation depending on the severity of the symptoms.

 The SMA is rarely affected by atherosclerosis.
 However, in rare cases, especially following atrial fibrillation or myocardial infarction, the artery may get occluded by a thrombus leading to ischemic colitis.

-This usually occurs in the watershed areas like the splenic flexure and is characterized by acute onset abdominal pain and blood in the stools.
+It is characterized by an acute onset of abdominal pain and blood in the stools.
 In most cases, there is a history of recent myocardial infarction or atrial fibrillation.
-The condition may occur acutely or over a period of time (chronic ischemia).
+The watershed area like the splenic flexure is commonly affected.
 Diagnosis is confirmed with mesenteric angiography and definitive treatment consists of emergency laparotomy with bowel resection–anastomoses.

 Chronic ischemic colitis